 In 2013, Sia decided to further her professional education by attending American University in Washington, School of International Service.

 Sia is also a proud member of the National Association for the Advancement of Colored People (NAACP), Prince George’s Chapter, Women Global Empowerment, Education of Hope, Girls Hope and No Child Left Behind.

 In addition, Sia sees human and women rights awareness as serious concerns in society.
 As a result, she founded the Education for Africans, a 501(3)(c) non-profit organization, which gives her an extensive outlook on human rights and women rights, which impacts communities worldwide.

 Part of her platform is tackling mental health issues.
 As these issues continues to rise among men and women in the U.S. and around the globe Sia is determined to work with stakeholders in the county to help reduce the intensity of this crisis by address some of the socio-economic factors, affecting our community.
 She believes that to think and work effectively and productively, we must be in a healthy state of mind and feel stress-free.

 HER HOPES and PRAYERS TOWARDS HER MISSION & VISION

-As a devoted mother of three, Sia hopes that people will not see her as an individual but as a stakeholder and global visionary who has the potential to make a difference not only in her community but also beyond the walls of our country through dedication, ambition, conviction.
+As a devoted mother of three, Sia hopes that people will not see her as an individual but as a stakeholder and global visionary who has the potential to make a difference not only in her community, not only in her District but Prince George's County as a whole through dedication and conviction.

 Her vision is to make a difference and create a blueprint for the betterment for the next generation to follow suit and the unborn generation to experience a brighter future as well as learning from her example and use it to better their own lives to make a difference within their respective communities.